Frequently Asked Questions

 2. Do I need to provide documentation of disability to receive reasonable accommodations at TCNJ?

 Yes, you will need to submit documentation as part of the ARC affiliation process.
-Documentation should be no more than three years old, on letterhead, from a licensed professional.
-During COVID, this documentation must be in electronic form for emailing to to email@example.com and should be in an uneditable form, i.e., in a PDF rather than MSWord.
+Documentation should be no more than three years old, on letterhead (not a prescription pad), from a licensed professional (a doctor, therapist, etc.).
+During COVID, this documentation must be in electronic form for emailing to to firstname.lastname@example.org and should be in an uneditable form, i.e., in a PDF rather than MSWord.
 Documentation should reflect how your disability is anticipated to intersect with The College experience.
 ARC services are accessible for the duration of your TCNJ experience.
 You do not need to re-apply for services every year (with the exception of requests for housing accommodations, which must be submitted each housing cycle.)

 3. I have never been evaluated on the basis of disability, but I have always noticed that I struggle with certain subject areas.
-Does ARC provide opportunities for evaluation?
+Does ARC provide evaluations?